kubernetes-sigs/kubebuilder/docs/book/src/migration/legacy/migration_guide_v1tov2.md

 `+kubebuilder:object:root=true`.

-We don't need the following markers any more (they're not used anymore, and are relics from much older versions of KubeBuilder):
+We don't need the following markers any more (they're not used anymore, and are relics from much older versions of Kubebuilder):

 ```go
 // +genclient